naufalist/getcontact-web/readme.md

    ]));
    ```

-Alternatively, you can use an external tool here: [https://tools.naufalist.com/getcontact/credentials/generate](https://tools.naufalist.com/getcontact/credentials/generate), to automatically generate the credentials.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## How to get GetContact Final Key & Token (Automatic)

+You can use an external tool here: [https://tools.naufalist.com/getcontact/credentials/generate](https://tools.naufalist.com/getcontact/credentials/generate), or you can do this by yourself from `/dashboard/credentials/generate`.

+> :exclamation: Due to some limitations, the generate process from the web might sometimes fail because of rate limiting.
+Therefore, I recommend that you generate the credentials yourself using the feature already available on your local setup.

+<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Installation

 1. Clone the repository.
 If you’re using XAMPP/Laragon/MAMP, place it in the htdocs directory.

    ```sh
    git clone https://github.com/naufalist/getcontact-web.git
    ```
 2. In **config.php**, you should update the credentials.

    > The number of credentials you can choose in the form depends on how many credential entries you’ve added.
+   >

    ```php
    // just example
    define("GTC_CREDENTIALS", json_encode([